arenarolodex/arenarolodex/README.md

 # Lowell Arena Helper
 [![Netlify Status](https://api.netlify.com/api/v1/badges/a951bb55-d68b-4edb-85d5-632c12391f46/deploy-status)](https://app.netlify.com/sites/arenarolodex/deploys)

+As of 2021, this project is archived because the Arena system is not being used for the 2021-2022 school year.

+Made by:
+Chris Yuan '20
+Alex Ruiz '20
+Kai Chang '21

 This is the source code for arenarolodex, a web app that creates combinations of schedules for Lowell High School students.